waritsanant06/ROBO3/Regression/README.md

 This repository contains a few regression techniques predicting dependent variables from the housing.csv file.
 Dataset provided from https://www.kaggle.com/datasets/vikrishnan/boston-house-prices

-Purpose
+# Purpose

-The purpose of this project is to demonstrate how different regression models can be implemented and compared for the task of predicting a dependent variable from multiple independent variables.
+The purpose of this tasks is to demonstrate different linear regression model, finding which one is the best.

-Content

-housing.csv

-README.md

-BostonHousing.ipynb

-Dependencies
+'Dependencies'

 Python 3